Panasonic GH5s vs Sony A7R III

 |Sony A7S II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7S II|

 Both the GH5s and the A7R III are recent models that feature in their makers' current product line-up.
 The A7R III replaced the earlier Sony A7R II, while the GH5s does not have a direct predecessor.

 Review summary: Panasonic GH5s vs Sony A7R III

-Arguments in favor of the Panasonic Lumix DC-GH5s:
+Reasons to prefer the Panasonic Lumix DC-GH5s:

 - Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1620k vs 1440k dots).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.